dsopas/MindAPI/MindAPI.md

 - Data Type
   - Is it a number?
 Change it to a string
   - Is it a string?
 Change it to a number
+- Method
-- Method -> GET to POST
+  - GET to POST
+  - GET to PUT
+  - GET to PATCH
+- Base64 encoded?
+  - Decoded it, modify it, encode it again

 ###### Duplicate
 - ?id=1&id=2